csr632/test-vite/README.md

-## vite-pages library-monorepo starter
+## vite monorepo starter

-This is a demo project for [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
+This is a demo monorepo project for [vite](https://github.com/vitejs/vite).
 This project demonstrate how to develop libraries **in monorepo** using vite as your local develop envirenment.

+This is a valilla setup to show how to make vite wrok with monorepo.
+It Use full power of Typescript!

+For a more smooth workflow for bigger project.
+Checkout [this demo project](https://github.com/csr632/test-vite/tree/lib-monorepo), which use [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) to:

+- Put demos close to their related components source code.
+- Use fileSystem-based routing, so that you don't need to warry about routing setup of the demos.

 # How to use